nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

+* 1c.
+WIFE finds an incorrect format in the command.
+    * 1c1.
+WIFE displays a message that tells the user that the command is incorrect.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.